Your cookie preferences

 The Energy Bills Support Scheme was a government energy help scheme that ran over the winter of 2022-23 to provide electricity users with a £400 discount on their bills.
 It’s no longer running and there are no plans to revive it, so you shouldn’t expect to receive any texts or other communications about it.

-What should you do if you receive an Energy Bills Support Scheme text?
+What should I do if I receive an Energy Bills Support Scheme text?

 If you receive a text (or email) about it asking you to click on a link to receive a payment or confirm any information relating to the Energy Bills Support Scheme, don’t click on it.